1 dead, 5 injured in wake of Texas cabinet plant shooting

-BRYAN, Texas (AP) — One person was killed and five people were wounded Thursday in the wake of a shooting at a cabinet-making business in Bryan, Texas, authorities said, and a state trooper was later shot during a manhunt that resulted in the suspected shooter being taken into custody
+BRYAN, Texas (AP) — One person was killed and five others were wounded Thursday in the wake of a shooting at a cabinet-making business in Bryan, Texas, that resulted in a manhunt and eventual capture of a male suspect who also shot a state trooper, authorities said.

-Bryan Police Chief Eric Buske told reporters he believes the shooting suspect is an employee at the Kent Moore Cabinets location.
-The shooting happened in the bays in a plant where employees make cabinets.
+Bryan Police Chief Eric Buske told reporters he believes the shooting suspect is an employee at the Kent Moore Cabinets location where the shooting happened about 2:30 p.m. inside plant bays where employees make cabinets.

-Grimes County Sheriff Don Sowell said a male suspect in the shooting was arrested in the tiny town of Iola, about 30 miles (48 kilometers) away from the cabinet plant.
+The gunman apparently acted alone using a handgun, but a motive for the shooting was not immediately clear, Buske said.
+He said the suspect, who has not been identified, was gone by the time officers arrived.

-Kent Moore Cabinets employees were being interviewed, Bryan Police Lt.
-Jason James said earlier, and witnesses had identified a suspect.
-Police were looking for the suspected shooter, James said, but he could not describe that person.
+Grimes County Sheriff Don Sowell said the suspected shooter was arrested in the tiny town of Iola, about 30 miles (48 kilometers) away from the cabinet plant.

-Police asked people to stay away from the business during the investigation.
+When Kent Moore Cabinets employees were interviewed, witnesses identified a suspect, Bryan Police Lt.
+Jason James said before the suspect’s capture.

-Bryan is about 100 miles (160 kilometers) northwest of Houston that sits on the doorstep of Texas A&M University.
-The city of more than 86,000 residents is a market, industrial and medical center for the middle Brazos River valley with a economy centered on the university in adjacent College Station and its related agribusiness; computers, research and development.
+Bryan is about 100 miles (160 kilometers) northwest of Houston and sits on the doorstep of Texas A&M University.
+The city of more than 86,000 residents is a market, industrial and medical center for the middle Brazos River valley with an economy centered on the university in adjacent College Station and its related agribusiness; computers, research and development.
 It also is the seat of Brazos County.

-Kent Moore Cabinets is headquartered in Bryan and employs more than 600 people across the state, according to the company’s website.
+According to the company’s website, Kent Moore Cabinets is headquartered in Bryan and employs more than 600 people statewide.
 The company makes custom cabinets and has design centers in neighboring College Station and nearly a dozen Texas cities.

 A person who answered the phone Thursday at Kent Moore Cabinets’ headquarters said she could not provide any information on the shooting.